DHTMLGoodies/ludoDB/README.md

 ##Overview
-LudoDB is a PHP Framework for easy creation and manipulation of mySQL tables using PHP.
-It supports both PDO and MysqlI.
+LudoDB is a PHP Database framework especially designed for Web applications using JSON for communication between server and client.
+It makes development of MySql tables easy using JSON config files.

+LudoDB supports both PDO and MysqlI.
 PDO with prepared queries is the default database adapter.

 Support for other databases can easily be implemented by creating a new database adapter which implements the LudoDBAdapter PHP interface.